tortiz7/microblog_VPC_deployment/README.md

 ### Install Jenkins
 - **Why**: Jenkins automates the build and deployment pipeline.
 It pulls code from GitHub, tests it, and handles deployment once the Jenkinsfile is configured to do so.
 The big difference with this Jenkins deployment compared to our previous Workloads is that Jenkins will be hosted on its own EC2, separate from the app source code.
 We will still need to install Python 3.9 and it's dependencies on this Jenkins EC2, however, because Jenkins will need those dependencies in order to build and test the app code's logic.

 - **How**: I created and ran the below script to install Jenkins, and it's language prerequisite Java (using Java 17 for this deployment).
 To save time, the script first updates and upgrades all packages included in the EC2, ensuring they are up-to-date and secure.
-The script also installs Python3.9 - the langauge our flask app relies on - and all the dependencies necessary for our application (Python3.9 venv and Python3.9-pip) - just as it did in the previous Workload; only difference is there will be no Nginx install in this script, since Nginx will be installed on the `Web_Server` EC2.
+The script also installs Python3.9 - the langauge our flask app relies on - and all the dependencies necessary for our application (Python3.9 venv and Python3.9-pip) - just as it did in the previous Workload; only difference is there will be no Nginx installation in this script, since Nginx will be installed on the `Web_Server` EC2.
 SSH into the Jenkins EC2, create a file for the Jenkins install script, and then copy and paste the below into it:

 ``` bash
 #!/bin/bash